 - Lastly, seed reproduction – but this is extremely rare!

 These plants grow tuber-like roots where water and nutrients are stored along the underground rhizome.
 After a few years of growing, several tubers will have developed.
 This is called crown division or dividing the root clump for the Zamioculcas.

 - Refrain from watering for at least 2 weeks.

 - Remove the plant from its pot delicately.

-- Separate a tuber from which both root and stem are growing, threading the roots out without damaging them.
+- Separate a tuber from which both roots and stems are growing, threading the roots out without damaging them.

 - It may require slicing with a clean blade.
-If wounded, cure the plant for a day (let it dry in open air in the shade).
+If wounded, cure the plant for a few hours (let it dry in open air in the shade).

 - Plant each separated plant into a clean pot with a layer of drainage at the bottom and light, well-draining soil.